 +How can you invest in ElevenLabs?

-For most retail investors, the first realistic option is to wait for an IPO.
-If ElevenLabs eventually lists, you would be able to buy shares through a brokerage account like any other public stock, but there is no public offering to participate in right now.
+For most retail investors, the realistic answer is to wait for an IPO.
+If ElevenLabs eventually lists, you would be able to buy it through any standard brokerage account once the ticker starts trading.
+Until then, there is no public-market way to buy the company directly.

 ▌The Daily Briefing · Free